5l1v3r1/Win32.-d0t-niX.C2/README.md

 # N0T-iLLerka.X

-A C/C++ recreation off the original Win32.VB.Illerka.C Virus by [Michael [APFX]](https://www.youtube.com/channel/UCDo-73OtSjnMKVIEidGu2Xw) (AppleFanXXX)
+A C/C++ (MSVC) recreation off the original Win32.VB.Illerka.C Virus by [Michael [APFX]](https://www.youtube.com/channel/UCDo-73OtSjnMKVIEidGu2Xw) (AppleFanXXX)

 Demonstration-Video of the Original:\
 <a href="https://www.youtube.com/watch?v=HnRm9DBWzY8"><img height="180" src="https://img.youtube.com/vi/HnRm9DBWzY8/maxresdefault.jpg" alt="Destroying a Windows 7 PC with Trojan.Win32.Illerka.C"></a>

 ## About this Project
-I want to recreate the Illerka.C Virus but using more efficent C/C++ instead of Visual-Basic\
+I want to recreate the Illerka.C Virus but using more efficent C/C++ instead of Visual-Basic (in which the original was coded)\
-(in which the original was coded)
+Aswell as that I want to add more functionality to it.

 I don't know why Im doing this (don't ask why)\
 (Hint: I still don't know why, but it should give newcommers some insights into malware development)